 Rainhandler replaces conventional gutters to protect your home from the harmful effects of rain and snow.
 It consists of 3/4″ wide aluminum louvers that have been compared to an open Venetian blind.

 How Does Rainhandler Work?

 As the rain comes off your roof, Rainhandler’s seven angled louvers break up the heavy sheet of water into small drops.
-These drops are deflected away from your home where they fall harmlessly to the ground in a 2 to 3 foot band.
+These drops are deflected away from your home where they fall harmlessly to the ground in a 3 foot band.

 To understand the benefit, picture the solid sheet of water that would pour down around your home from a clogged gutter.
 Its force would dig a trench at best and destroy gardens and back water up against your home’s foundation at worst.
 Even unclogged gutters funnel water into a downspout that dumps the water into a small area that quickly becomes saturated.

 Compare this picture to the scientific dispersal of water in small, harmless drops evenly around your home and you’ll understand the advantage of Rainhandler.

 Why is there no dealer or installer in my area?

 This is a do-it-yourself product.
 If you do not want to install it yourself, a handyman can do the job for you.
 A local Hardware Store or Home Center can usually recommend one.
 Because of their ease installation, most of our customers buy directly from us or online from Home Depot and install it themselves.
 Each Rainhandler comes with 6 screws and 3 brackets, so no special skills are required.

 Is It True Rainhandler Will Never Give Me The Clogging Or Cleaning Problems Associated With Gutters?